jedisct1/libsodium-doc/advanced/chacha20.md

 The ciphertext is put into `c`.
 The ciphertext is the message combined with the output of the stream cipher using the XOR operation, and doesn't include any authentication tag.

+`m` and `c` can point to the same address (in-place encryption/decryption).
+If they don't, the regions should not overlap.

 ```c
 int crypto_stream_chacha20_xor_ic(unsigned char *c, const unsigned char *m,
                                   unsigned long long mlen,